 In order to elect to be a family trust, the trust must satisfy the family control test.
 The family control test is mainly concerned with the control of trust income and profits.
 Although there are a variety of tax benefits that can be derived from family trusts, profits or income received by beneficiaries of the trust who are not within the “family group” (as defined by the legislation) are subject to family trust distribution tax (which in the 2011-2012 financial year is 46.5%).

 For more information on family trusts, contact our office to speak to a Sydney Trusts Lawyer or Sydney Asset Protection Solicitor.
-We have branch offices conveniently positioned across the Sydney metropolitan area, including in Baulkham Hills, Bondi Junction, Gordon and North Sydney.
+We have branch offices conveniently positioned across the Sydney metropolitan area.
 For a full list of our office locations, with complete addresses, click on our Locations tab above or contact our main office line on (02) 9233 4048.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.